jkenning/School_district_analysis/README.md

 * A decrease in the percentage passing rate for math
 * A decrease in the percentage passing rate for reading
 * A decrease in the percentage passing rate overall
-* The results when Thomas High School results use 10th, 11th, 12th grades are however largely similar in most respects
+* The results when Thomas High School results use 10th, 11th, 12th grades are however largely similar to the original results with only minor decreases in average scores/percent passing